I audited

 1. Artifact-weighted Equivalent Human-Days

 Each ship category gets a weight: how many workdays a solo principal designer-dev without AI would need for one of them.
 I calibrated against my own pre-2025 pace.
-Simply Smart Home: $1.5M to $5.5M.
-Tantum: 3 startups a year. iO Theater ticket sales: 50% to 75%.
+Simply Smart Home: $1.5M to $5M.
+Tantum: 3 startups a year. iO Theater: online ticket sales, 50% to 75% of volume.

 2. Activity-volume (compressed parallel work)